mitchdz/ubuntu_20.10_vfio_gpu_passthrough/README.md

 Choose Keep local version currently installed.
 Then I selected this for the following:

 ```
 Do you want to get a [s]table, the newest [m]ainline release candidate or the newest kernel from your [r]epositories?
-[S/m/r] s
+[S/m/r] S
 Do you want to apply the acs override patch?
 Kernels below 4.10 are not supported.
 [Y/n] Y
-Do you want to apply the experimental AMD AGESA patch to fix VFIO setups on AGESA 0.0.7.2 and newer? [y/N] n
+Do you want to apply the experimental AMD AGESA patch to fix VFIO setups on AGESA 0.0.7.2 and newer? [y/N] N
 Do you want to apply the experimental AMD Vega PCI reset patch? [y/N] N
 Do you want to install the kernel and its headers after compilation?
 [Y/n] Y
-Do you want to make this kernel the new default?
-[Y/n]
 Do you want to make this kernel the new default?
 [Y/n] Y
 The newest available stable kernel version is 5.8.12.
 Kernels below 4.10 are not supported.
 Which version do you want to download?
 [5.8.12]